 Very few people go through every email they receive in their inboxes.
 That’s why it’s important to make follow-up or second seller feedback requests part of your email campaign in order to reach out to those customers who have not yet contacted you for seller feedback after the initial solicitation request email.
 This second solicitation email should be dispatched about 5-7 days after the initial one.
 You can opt to have a feedback link here as well.
 Most sellers do so but often leave out any product review links.
 And, as a rule, avoid sending this follow-up email to buyers who have already left seller feedback for you.

-So, what about a Product Review Request?
+What about a Product Review Request?

 Thank You Emails

 Thanking your repeat customers for continuing to support your business is a great idea.
-Indeed, a great customer service is one of the most crucial parts of all successful traders on Amazon.
+Indeed, great customer service is one of the most crucial parts of all successful traders on Amazon.
 A heartfelt note of appreciation is one of the best ways of showing attention to your customers.
 When you have a chance to reach out to your loyal buyers and at least say thank you, why not to do it?
 The SageMailer Messaging system enables you to exclude repeated customers from your mailing list if you choose to.
 Or you could just opt to send appreciative messages only to those customers who’ve left positive feedback for you.

 Personalization Techniques are the Key to Email Marketing for Amazon Sellers

 Online sellers are adept at multitasking.
 They have refined their skills in almost every sphere, including CEO, sales, Amazon email marketing strategy, quality inspection, inventory clerk work, and customer service representation, to name a few.
 However, it is quite common for you to find yourself taking the help of translational skills to work on tasks that are simply beyond your area of expertise.
-That is, after all, the need of the hour as the face of eCommerce is rapidly changing day by day.
+After all, the need of the hour as the face of eCommerce is rapidly changing day by day.
 Nevertheless, this is also one of the challenges and perks of managing a thriving online business.
-It is quite obvious then that knowing the right art of customer engagement is likely to fall outside your skill set.
+It is obvious then that knowing the right art of customer engagement is likely to fall outside your skill set.

 Custom email templates in SageMailer can be personalized in a manner to make your customers feel special and engaged in your business.
-Instead of using the same old generic "Dear Customer" greeting, create a custom email by using a more personal shortcut tag bearing the customer's name.
-Additionally, you can use shortcut tags to incorporate the image and name of the product they ordered from Amazon marketplace.
+Instead of using the same old generic “Dear Customer” greeting, create a custom email by using a more personal shortcut tag bearing the customer’s name.
+Additionally, you can use shortcut tags to incorporate the image and name of the product they ordered from the Amazon marketplace.